 Variables

 Some operational variables were clearly stated, such as the difference in the nurses’ positions, and the amount of experience each nurse had.
 Quantitative studies do not generally use conceptual variables because they are not easily measured.
-However, on was discovered the willingness and ability to communicate experience.
+However, on was discovered the I don’t know what you were trying to say here. willingness and ability to communicate experience.
 Extraneous variables of the sample include the age difference among nurses’, the range was 24-50, and the gender of the nurses’, fourteen females and one male (Khademi, Mohammadi, & Vanaki, 2012).
 Intervening variables, such as motivation, intention, intelligence, or expectations, were not identified, but all of these were implied, throughout the article.
 The researchers wanted to “preserve the natural environment” (Khademi, Mohammadi & Vanaki, p.
 330), so they conducted the interviews in “general surgery, oncology, orthopedics wards, and the intensive care unit of two university hospitals in Tehran” (Khademi, Mohammadi & Vanaki, p.
 330).
 This was a controlled variable.

 Design

 The design that was utilized in the research study was phenomenology.
 Phenomenology “is a qualitative method used to discover and develop understanding of experiences as perceived by those living the experience” (Rebar et al., 2011, p, 184).
 The design is appropriate for the article.
 However, the researchers could have used the grounded theory design, as well.
 There was a little bit of grounded theory within in the article, but there could have been more. “…grounded theory is to study interaction to understand and recognize links between ideas and concepts or, in other words, to develop theory” (Rebar et al., p.
 185).
 Internal validity is not addressed within the article.
+I agree.
+Nursing/medicine is a culture.
+You will even notice that in different departments throughout the hospital and offices throughout a clinic, there will be different cultures.

 Sample